 I don’t know where I’d be without my trusty Wite-Out tape.
 I know mistakes make us human, and it’s okay to mess up, but sometimes I just really want to cover something up and try it over again.
 This is a lifesaver.
 Seriously.

 It’s a lot easier to draw straight lines when you have a ruler.
 If you have one that’s six inches long, like the one I have, it can fit in the back pocket of an a5 Leuchtturm.
-I couldn’t find the exact ruler I have on Amazon (I got it at Staples), but this one looks pretty similar.

 Having a compass is super helpful, especially when I’m drawing mandalas in my bullet journal.
 There are two different options for compasses: the one that I have, where you place the compass on the paper, put your pen in the hole, and twist it around while holding the center in place, or the metal one you probably used in your grade school math class.